Charlie5DH/docker-node/README.md

-## Simple NodeJS Docker Application
+## Simple NodeJS Docker Application.
+A tutorial to Docker using Node and MongoDB.

-This is a simple app to test and familiarize with docker following the step in the [freecodecamp.org](https://www.youtube.com/watch?v=9zUHg7xjIqQ&t=1862s) tutorial
+This is a simple app to test and familiarize with docker following the step in the [freecodecamp.org](https://www.youtube.com/watch?v=9zUHg7xjIqQ&t=1862s) tutorial.
+In this app we create two containers, one with a Node app and other with a MongoDB database, which are connected and with functional APIs.

 ### Steps